Skip to contents

 Here, (*it) is referring to the maturity_models map in information and (*it).second refers to the second element of the map, which is the pointer to the maturity module.

-Example Case: Let’s set up 3 populations where the first two have a mirrored logistic maturity function and the third has a different maturity function.
+Of the three populations included in the example, the first two have a mirrored logistic maturity function and the third has a different maturity function.
 This third function could be a different function all together or a logistic function with a different parameter set.
-For this example, we’ll use a logistic function with a different parameter set.
+For this example, there the third maturity function is a logistic function with a different parameter set.
+Note that additional modules should be included in population, e.g., growth, but that will be ignored for this example.

 population_modules <- list(